Four of this year’s U.S. Nobel Prize laureates are immigrants.

 A long history of achievement

-Immigrants have a long history of winning some of the most prestigious awards in various fields including medicine, chemistry, and physics.
+Immigrants have a long history of winning some of the most prestigious awards in various fields including medicine, chemistry, political science, economics and physics.

 There is no Nobel Prize for biology, but the discipline’s top award, the International Prize of Biology, has been awarded every year since 1985 by the Japan Society for the Promotion of Science.
 Of the 15 Americans who received the prize between 1985 and 2017, four were immigrants to the U.S.